 The eligibility criteria for Degree Apprenticeships can vary depending on the specific programme.
-For a comprehensive understanding of the eligibility requirements for each course, we encourage you to visit the course pages
+For a comprehensive understanding of the eligibility requirements for each course, we encourage you to visit the course pages on our website.

 However, it is a common requirement for all prospective degree apprentices to possess GCSEs in maths and English at Grade C/4 or an equivalent qualification, such as Level 2 functional skills.
 We understand that some candidates might not meet this criteria.
 In such cases, certain courses may offer the opportunity to attain these qualifications during the Degree Apprenticeship.
-Please be aware that in such instances, a conditional offer will be extended, stipulating that these qualifications must be obtained within a specific timeframe.